-Información del Plan Docente

-Academic Year 2018/19
+Academic Year/course: 2022/23

-Subject 26951 - Nuclear Physics and Technology
+39151 - Nuclear Physics and Technology

+Syllabus Information

+Academic Year: 2022/23

-Faculty / School 100 - Facultad de Ciencias
+Subject: 39151 - Nuclear Physics and Technology Faculty / School: 100 - Facultad de Ciencias

-Degree 447 - Degree in Physics
+Degree: 577 - Joint Program in Physics and Mathematics

-ECTS 5.0
+ECTS: 5.0 Year:

-Year

-Semester Second semester

-Subject Type Optional
+Semester: Second semester Subject Type: Optional

-Module ---
+Module:

-1.General information
+1. General information

-1.1.Aims of the course
+1.1.
+Aims of the course

-To know theoretical and practically the main applications of nuclear physics and technology
+To know theoretical and practically the main applications of nuclear physics and technology.

+The aims of the course are aligned with the following Sustainable Development Goals (SDGs):

+- Goal 4: Quality Education - Goal 9: Industry, Innovation and Infrastructure

-1.2.Context and importance of this course in the degree
+1.2.
+Context and importance of this course in the degree

 Radionuclides and nuclear technology are widely used in fields like medicine, industry, agriculture, electrical power production, research, etc.

 1.3.
 Recommendations to take this course

 It is advised to have passed Nuclear and Particle Physics.

-2.Learning goals
+2. Learning goals

-2.1.Competences
+2.1.
+Competences

-1 Understand the use of radionuclides and ionizing radiation in medicine, industry and research

-2 Understand the basic principles, consequences and applications of nuclear fission and fusion for electrical power production
+- 1 Understand the use of radionuclides and ionizing radiation in medicine, industry and research - 2 Understand the basic principles, consequences and applications of nuclear fission and fusion for electrical power production

-2.2.Learning goals
+2.2.
+Learning goals

-1The student knows radiotherapy and diagnosis techniques, their applications, advantages and disadvantages

-2 The student is able to design simple devices for industrial applications of radiations

-- 3 The student knows simple models that describe the operation of a nuclear reactor - 4 The student knows different types of nuclear reactors and their main characteristics - 5 The student is able to identify risks of nuclear reactor operation and radioactive waste management - 6 The student knows the physics of a thermonuclear fusion reactor and the status and prospects for electrical power production 2.3.Importance of learning goals - 1 Understand the use of radionuclides and ionizing radiation in medicine, industry and research - 2 Understand the basic principles, consequences and applications of nuclear fission and fusion for electrical power production 3.Assessment (1st and 2nd call) 3.1.
-Assessment tasks (description of tasks, marking system and assessment criteria) - 1 The course comprises practical sessions in the laboratory with elaboration of written reports (L mark).
-Reports must be delivered not later than 15 days before the theoretical-practical examination.
+- 1 The student knows radiotherapy and diagnosis techniques, their applications, advantages and disadvantages - 2 The student is able to design simple devices for industrial applications of radiations - 3 The student knows simple models that describe the operation of a nuclear reactor - 4 The student knows different types of nuclear reactors and their main characteristics - 5 The student is able to identify risks of nuclear reactor operation and radioactive waste management - 6 The student knows the physics of a thermonuclear fusion reactor and the status and prospects for electrical power production

+2.3.
+Importance of learning goals

+- 1 Understand the use of radionuclides and ionizing radiation in medicine, industry and research - 2 Understand the basic principles, consequences and applications of nuclear fission and fusion for electrical power

+3. Assessment (1st and 2nd call)

+3.1.
+Assessment tasks (description of tasks, marking system and assessment criteria)

+- 1 The course comprises practice sessions in the laboratory with elaboration of written reports (L mark).
+Reports must be submitted not later than 15 days before the theoretical-practical assessment.
 The maximum score will be 10 points.
 A minimum of 4 points is necessary to pass the course.
 It contributes to a 25% of the final mark. - 2 The course also comprises the elaboration of written reports (T mark).
 Students can, voluntarily, elaborate an additional report about a selected topic of the course.
 This written report should be defended in an oral presentation in the classroom.
 The maximum score will be 10 points.
-It contributes to a 25% of the final mark. - 3 A continued evaluation (C mark), solving problems and questions during the classes, with a duration previously established, will take into account the personal work of the students throughout the course.
+It contributes to a 25% of the final mark. - 3 A continued evaluation (C mark), solving problems and questions during the classes, with a duration previously established, will take into account the autonomous work and study of the students throughout the course.
 The maximum score will be 10 points.
-It contributes to a 15% of the final mark. - 4 The rest of the evaluation consists of a theoretical-practical examination in the date established by the Faculty of Sciences (P mark).
+It contributes to a 15% of the final mark. - 4 The rest of the evaluation consists of a theoretical-practical assessment in the date established by the Faculty of Sciences (P mark).
 The maximum score will be 10 points.
 It contributes to, at least, a 35% of the final mark.

-The final mark will be the greatest of $$N = 0.25 L + 0.25 T + 0.15 C + 0.35 P$$ $$N = 0.25 L + 0.25 T + 0.50 P$$ $$N = 0.25 L + 0.15 C + 0.60 P$$ $$N = 0.25 L + 0.75 P$$
+The final mark will be the greatest of

+N = 0.25 \ L + 0.25 \ T + 0.15 \ C + 0.35 \ P N = 0.25 \ L + 0.25 \ T + 0.50 \ P N = 0.25 \ L + 0.15 \ C + 0.60 \ P N = 0.25 \ L + 0.75 \ P